-The An t-Alltan 2016 conference for Gaelic teachers and Early Years staff was held in the
+The An t-Alltan 2017 conference for Gaelic teachers and Early Years staff will be held in the

 MacDonald Aviemore Conference Centre,

-The conference was an excellent professional learning opportunity for Gaelic educationalists and gave delegates the opportunity to have a look at new initiatives for teaching and learning through a series of talks and workshops.
+The conference is an excellent professional learning opportunity for Gaelic educationalists and provides delegates with the opportunity to have a look at new initiatives for teaching and learning through a series of talks and workshops.

-In a change to previous conferences, we are pleased that the early years practitioners joined the main An t-Alltan conference rather than having their own separate event.
+In a repeat of last year, we are pleased that the early years practitioners will join the main An t-Alltan conference rather than having their own separate event.

 Opening / Speech